 You can't beat one of the best Spider-Man comics.
 He may have been climbing walls for more than half a century, but Spider-Man has never seemed younger.

-Given fresh cinematic life by Tom Holland (Spider-Man Far From Home is in cinemas now), and an Oscar winning turn for the ground-breaking animation Into The Spider-Verse, everyone’s favourite wall-crawler is once again Marvel’s flagship solo superhero.
+Given fresh cinematic life by Tom Holland, and an Oscar winning turn for the ground-breaking animation Into The Spider-Verse, everyone’s favourite wall-crawler is once again Marvel’s flagship solo superhero.

 Bitten by a radioactive spider back in 1963, Peter Parker has wisecracked his way through comics, TV shows and movies.
 Some are great, others not so much - the Japanese ‘Supaidāman’ TV show has to be seen to be believed.
 You'll find it on YouTube.